QuiltMC/quilt-mappings/CONTRIBUTING.md

    A javadoc failure will occur when you rename a class or method that a piece of javadoc points to.
    It gives the error `error: reference not found * {@link TheOldName}`.
    To fix this, you need to change the javadoc to point to the new name.
 Simple!
+   You can open the javadoc editor in Enigma by right-clicking the entry and selecting the `Edit Javadoc` option, or by pressing `Ctrl + D` by default.
    Run `./gradlew build javadocJar` to check your new mapping.

 ## Guide: Triage Categories